ARMmbed/mbed-client/README.md

 ### Device Management and Service Enabler Interface

-The mbed Device Server uses the Device Management and Service Enabler Interface to access Object Instances and Resources available on the client.
+mDS uses the Device Management and Service Enabler Interface to access Object Instances and Resources available on the client.
 The interface provides this access through the following operations:

 - **Create**
 - **Delete**